mixpanel/mixpanel-react-native/README.md

 # **Mixpanel**
 <a name="init"></a>
 # **init( mixpanelToken, optOutTrackingDefault)**
 To use library first you have to call init.
-It will initialize all mixpanel setup. **optOutTrackingDefault** is by default set to false.
+It will initialize all Mixpanel setup. **optOutTrackingDefault** is by default set to false.

 ### **Example**
 ```js